All Episodes

 Do you remember Nixon?

-Uh there was some great successes in the Nixon years, including opening a door to China and all that.
+There were some great successes in the Nixon years, including opening the door to China and all that.

 So when Oliver Stone makes the movie, it's basically two things.